Settling of Bounty Lands in Western North Carolina

 Land speculation was rampant after the Revolution War.
 Once they had returned to their homes, most of the North Carolinians who served were not willing to uproot their families from their established locations in the eastern part of the state and move west to the mountains.
 To further complicate things, the land granted to them was of little use to them until it was surveyed; and since Native Americans were living on the land and the land had not been purchased from these Native Americans, the new owners had difficulty claiming their grants.
 Often, these retired soldiers just sold their land grants to speculators at a low price because the land was relatively worthless to them.

 The first land grant close to us was issued in the Cathey Creek area a few miles east of the Historic Toxaway area.
 Former soldiers and other new landowners were moving into the area with their families to set up their new life in what would become in 1861 Transylvania County.
-Trappers, fur traders, and immigrants – many from Canada – also settled in the area.
+Trappers, fur traders, and immigrants – many from Canada – had also settled in the area.
+The encroachment from both of these groups led to rising conflicts with the native American Indians, whose concept of “land ownership” was far different than theirs.